-What are the pathways to practicing dentistry in the U.S.?
+What are the pathways to becoming a dentist in the USA?

 Ah, the world of dentistry in the Land of the Free!
 A mighty fine profession it is, with riches to be had by those who wield the drill and pliers with a steady hand.
 And even foreign dentists with a degree from their homeland can give it a go, with a bit of American schooling, of course.